 Yamamoto Oriental Medicine Clinic

-Acupuncture in Salem, Oregon
+Acupuncture in Salem, Oregon and Eugene, Oregon

-Oriental Medicine is one of the oldest therapies on Earth - and it is still very effective in the modern age.
+Oriental Medicine (and Acupuncture) is one of the oldest therapies on Earth - and it is still very effective in the modern age.
 We do not treat any condition as a Western disease, but we treat it from the Oriental Medicine prospective, which is not exactly the same as Western medicine, but very close, time tested and very effective.

 We offer a free 15 minute consultation for new patients on Monday, Tuesday, Friday and every other Saturday, which is done by Takashi Yamamoto, L.Ac.
 It is complementary for you to visit our location and also to answer your questions and address your concerns.
 You can start your treatment without any doubts or worries.
 Please call to make an appointment for your free first 15min consultation at 503-480-9697.